 Health Care Professional Information

-Presently, clinical trials using antineoplastons as an investigational drug for various cancers are underway at the Burzynski Research Institute in Houston, Texas (5).
+Status of clinical trials using antineoplastons as investigational drugs for various cancers remains unknown (5).

 Adverse reactions observed include confusion, sleepiness, and exacerbation of underlying seizures, headache, vomiting, and fatigue.